Get insights.

 3.1 Run Lengthy Surveys

-Would respondents complete your survey if it took a long time?
-Give it a thought.
+Ask yourself whether respondents would finish a survey that takes a long time.
 Lengthy surveys have a lower completion rate.

 Shorter surveys have a higher completion rate.